ualban/SkelOCL/README.txt

 2.Once the variables are set up, just launch make.
 The default target builds both the erlang part (into ebin/) and the NIF .so (skel_ocl.so).

-3.Make sure Erlang finds the skel_ocl/ebin directory.
-To do that, one way is to set the ERL_LIBS env variable to the skel_ocl root directory (the one to which this readme belongs).
-If the root directory is the current: export ERL_LIBS=`pwd`

-4.We need also to make skel_ocl.so available to the loader, since Erlang VM will need it at runtime. export LD_LIBRARY_PATH=`pwd`:$LD_LIBRARY_PATH
+3.Set an environment variable to skel_ocl installation path (from the directory this readme belongs to): export SKEL_OCL_DIR=`pwd`

+4, Let the skel_ocl_setup.bash script do the rest: source skel_ocl_setup.bash

 -----------USAGE EXAMPLE--------------